 - Water deeply once a week, saturating the soil to a depth of approximately six inches

 - Aerate in early summer, prior to fertilizer application

 - Apply pre-emergent herbicides for spring and summer weeds after the threat of winter injury

-- Broadleaf weeds may be controlled with post-emergence applications and always follow label directions
+- Control broadleaf weeds with post-emergence applications.
+Always follow label directions

 - Do not exceed more than two to three applications of herbicide per year